th86/OpenCode-TCRSeq-ML-pipeline/README.md

 A comprehensive pipeline for analyzing TCR-seq data and classifying samples into control vs diseased conditions using clone identification, motif discovery, and machine learning.

+This codebase was generated, tested, and debugged by [OpenCode](https://opencode.ai/).

 ## Features

 - **Data Preprocessing**: Handles multiple TCR-seq file formats with quality control